cosnicolaou/pbzip2/README.md

 operates by scanning the file to find each independent bzip2 block and then uses a modified version of `compress/bzip2` to decompress each block.
-The decompressed blocks are then reassembled into their original order and made available as a stream (via io.Readere).
+The decompressed blocks are then reassembled into their original order and made available as a stream (via io.Reader).

 The API to use the parallel decompressor is simple: